cs-ed/impacts-afrewin/README.md

   * **Learning Objective IOC-2.B:** Explain how computing resources can be protected and can be misused.
   * **Learning Objective IOC-2.C:** Explain how unauthorized access to computing resources is gained.

+**Computational Thinking Practice 1:** Computational Solution Design - Design and evaluate computational solutions for a purpose.
+* **Skill 1.C:** Explain how collaboration affects the development of a solution.

+**Computational Thinking Practice 5:** Computing Innovations - Investigate computing innovations
+* **Skill 5.C:** Describe the impact of a computing innovation.
+* **Skill 5.D:** Describe the impact of gathering data.
+* **Skill 5.E:** Evaluate the use of computing based on legal and ethical factors.

+**Computational Thinking Practice 6:** Responsibly Computing - Contribute to an inclusive, safe, collaborative, and ethical computing culture. *Note: These skills are not assessed on the AP Exam.*
+* **Skill 6.A:** Collaborate in the development of solutions.
+* **Skill 6.B:** Use safe and secure methods when using computing devices.
+* **Skill 6.C:** Acknowledge the intellectual property of others.

 ### Learning Activities

 *Describe the learning activities and how they will be incorporated into the class.
 For example, will they include class discussion, written reports, homework, or exams?
 Will the activity be a one-time lesson or used multiple times in class?*